FIameCaster/tsx-vanilla/readme.md

 }
 ```

-And then you include this import statement in every file where you want to use JSX
+And then you include this import statement in every file where you want to use JSX.

 ```js
 import { element, fragment } from "tsx-vanilla"